cloudmesh-community/hid-sp18-705/project-code/README.md

 ```

 Executing `make run` will launch three Docker containers, one for each
 component of BigchainDB (BigchainDB Server, Tendermint, and MongoDB).
-Once
+Several seconds after starting up, BigchainDB will be ready to process
+transactions.

-stopped, the containers can be reset with `make reset`.
+Once stopped, the containers can be reset with `make reset`.

 Once the containers are running, the Python script `rbac_demo.py` in
 the `demo` directory can the be executed and will send a series of